Welcome to the teachers’ guide to the Tennessee History for Kids booklet Around the World.

 If you would like answers to the quiz questions in the booklet, email Bill Carey at email@example.com.

-Click on the first photo to see another image of the Grand Canyon.
+Click on the photo on the right to see another photo of the Grand Canyon.
 If you look closely, you can see the Colorado River, flowing at the bottom of it.
-By the way, I took this photo, and it only after I got back to Tennessee that I noticed the bird in the foreground!
+Also, do you see the large bird flying on the right of the screen?

-The fourth photo shows a sign I saw when I was visiting the Jamestown, Virginia, historical attractions.
+On the left is a photo of a sign that I saw when I was visiting the Jamestown, Virginia, historical attractions.
 Since I knew that the word isthmus is a favorite with third grade teachers (not to mention third grade students), I just had to take a photo of it!

-* In Photo A, the Cumberland River is joined by the Obey River in Clay County.
+* On the top left, the Cumberland River is joined by the Obey River in Clay County.

-* Photo C shows the Mississippi River.
+* To the left is a photo of the Mississippi River.
 Since the Cumberland and Tennessee Rivers are controlled by dams, many people are surprised to see how fast the Mississippi River flows, especially between November and April.
 It is not to be trifled with!

-There’s a lot of very interesting content in chapter 3 which might get your students thinking, or talking, and might be the basis of a follow-up lesson.
+There is a lot of very content in chapter 3 which might get your students thinking, or talking, and might be the basis of a follow-up lesson.

-However, on the side of a highway in Smith County, you will find an abandoned ferry (the ferry in the picture).
+However, on the side of a highway in Smith County (photo to the right), you will find an abandoned ferry.

 When this map was made, in 1832, there was talk of a canal that would have connected the Hiwassee to the Conasauga Rivers–which would have meant that boats could have floated all the way from the Tennessee River to Mobile Bay!
 However, the canal was never created.